leliavski/markdown-cv/index.md

 - 5+ years of programming experience in R/Bioconductor
 - establishing RNA-seq and proteomics analysis pipelines for several projects, implementing novel methods and packages
 - general data processing, analysis and visualization in R (tidyverse)
-- data reporting (Markdown and Shiny apps)
+- data reporting (Rmarkdown and Shiny apps)
-- version control (Gitgub)
+- basics of version control (Git and GitHub)
-- understanding machine learning methods
+- understanding of machine learning methods

 ## Soft skills